 Is e-Sabong legal to bet on in the Philippines?

-However, we expect legal e-Sabong betting to be available in the Philippines within the next year, as there is already wide bipartisan support for the pastime at the congressional level.
+However, we expect legal e-Sabong betting to be available in the Philippines within the next year or two, as there is already lots of industrial support for the pastime once needed reforms are made.

 Is e-Sabong ethical?